mkirsche/CoverageNormalization/README.md

 ### Post-processing and plotting
 * *plot_coverage.py* - Generate bar plots and histograms of the coverage of each position before and after normalization
 * *plotReadLengths.py* - Plots histograms of read lengths before and after normalization
+* *PlotStrandBias.py* - Plots histograms of strand bias on full dataset and two samples

 ### Pipelines/Utilities
 * *run_medaka_sample.sh* - Runs medaka for consensus and variant calling on a particular BAM file